 Our Heroes is a regular series that highlights the work and the daily lives of people who are making major changes in the world of food and agriculture!

 Dave Llewellyn is the Director of Farm Stewardship at Glynwood, a non-profit organization supporting food and farming professionals across New York's Hudson Valley.
-Learn more about what inspires Dave, the advice he has for high school and college students interested in a career in farming and how Glynwood is responding to the challenge that climate change poses to agriculture in the Hudson Valley.
+Learn more about the advice Dave has for high school and college students interested in a career in farming and how Glynwood is responding to the challenge that climate change poses to agriculture.

 Learn why Andrew Gunther, executive director of A Greener World, feels that not all beef is the same when it comes to the water footprint of beef, why it's important that all meat producers don't get lumped together and why he is committed to helping people understand the differences between conventional and pasture-based meat.

 Kellee James is the Founder and CEO of Mercaris, a market data service and trading platform for organic, non-GMO and other identity-preserved agricultural commodities.
 Kellee offers perspective on the challenges and rewards of bringing innovative food system solutions to life.